rahulkumaran/clienc/README.md

 # IMPORTANT NOTE
-(1) Currently encrypts and decrypts only capital letters.

-(2) Make sure to follow order.

-(3) --encrypt or --decrypt should always be used in the end only.
+(1) Make sure to follow order with --encrypt or --decrypt always be used in the end only.